 You can find a list of 50 Best Disability Friendly Colleges and Universities by College Choice with descriptions of the disable student services offices notes free programs.

 CollegeXpress has a list called The Experts’ Choice: Colleges Where Students with a Learning Disability Succeed but it doesn’t provide any explanation as to why the schools are included on the list.

 Since the idea of 50-50 Colleges is to provide students with more choices, I’m listing the 50-50 schools with the highest percentage of undergraduate students registered with the institution’s office of disabilities services.
 Of course, this doesn’t say anything about the quality of the services, just that they have registered for them.
-This gets back to the problem of lists–none of the colleges listed here are among those recommended by the college consultant.
+This gets back to the problem of lists–only two of the colleges listed here are among those recommended by the college consultant.
 Use at your own risk.